Jared Goff: 2018 season: Super Bowl LIII

-Goff started the 2018 season throwing for 233 yards and two touchdowns in a 33–13 road victory over Oakland Raiders in the season opener, followed by back-to-back 354 yard games in wins over Cardinals and the cross-town rival Los Angeles Chargers.
-In the Chargers game, he also had a career best 80.5% completion percentage on 29–36 passing for three touchdowns and one interception.
-During a week-4 38–31 victory over the against the Minnesota Vikings, Goff completed 26 of 33 passes for a career-high 465 yards and five touchdowns, finishing with a perfect quarterback rating of 158.3.
+Goff started the 2018 season throwing for 233 yards and two touchdowns during the season-opening 33–13 road victory over the Oakland Raiders, followed by back-to-back 354-yard games in wins over the Cardinals and the cross-town rival Los Angeles Chargers.
+In the Chargers game, he also had a career best 80.5% completion percentage on 29-of-36 passing for three touchdowns and one interception.
+During a Week 4 38–31 victory over the Minnesota Vikings on Thursday Night Football, Goff completed 26-of-33 passes for a career-high 465 yards and five touchdowns, finishing with a perfect quarterback rating of 158.3.
 His performance set the record for most passing yards and attempts while maintaining a perfect passer rating, surpassing Ken O'Brien's 32 attempts for 431 yards in 1986.
 Goff was named the NFC Offensive Player of the Week for his performance.
 Goff was later named the NFC Offensive Player of the Month for September.

-Against the Kansas City Chiefs in week 11, Goff threw for over 400 yards and four touchdowns as the Rams defeated the Chiefs 54–51 on Monday Night Football in the third-highest-scoring NFL game in history.
-Three weeks later against the Chicago Bears, Goff threw for 180 yards, no touchdowns, and a career-high four interceptions as the Rams lost on the road by a score of 15–6.
+Against the Kansas City Chiefs in Week 11, Goff threw for 413 yards and four touchdowns as the Rams won 54–51 on Monday Night Football in the third-highest-scoring NFL game in history.
+Three weeks later against the Chicago Bears on Sunday Night Football, Goff threw for 180 yards, no touchdowns, and a career-high four interceptions in the 15–6 road loss.
 Goff ended the season by throwing for 199 yards and four touchdowns in a 48–32 victory over the 49ers, and finished 2018 with 4,688 yards, the second-highest single-season total in franchise history, and his 32 touchdown passes were the third-highest total among Ram quarterbacks, trailing only Hall of Famer Kurt Warner in both categories.
 He was selected to his second straight Pro Bowl for his performance in 2018.